 The main application of activated clay is for drilling mud binder and as a groundwater barrier.
 Since the year 1990, almost 50% of bentonite in the United States is used for drilling mud.

-It is used in drilling fluids to cool and lubricate the cutting tools, to remove cuttings, and to prevent any possible blowouts in the machinery.
+It is used in drilling fluids to cool and lubricate the cutting tools, remove cuttings, and prevent any possible blowouts in the machinery.

 Bentonite has been most widely used as a foundry-sand bond in iron and steel foundries.

-Sodium bentonite is mostly used for larger castings that use dry molds whereas calcium bentonite is useful for the smaller castings that use “green” or wet molds.
+Sodium bentonite is mostly used for larger castings that use dry moulds, whereas calcium bentonite is useful for the smaller castings that use “green” or wet moulds.

 It is also used as a binding agent in the steel industry for iron ore pellets.
-In a small percentage, it has been used as an ingredient in commercial and homemade clay bodies and ceramic glazes.
+A small percentage has been used as an ingredient in commercial and homemade clay bodies and ceramic glazes.

-It increases the plasticity of the clay body and decreases settling in the glaze which makes both the components easier to use.
+It increases the plasticity of the clay body and decreases settling in the glaze, which makes both components easier to use.

-The self stickiness property of bentonite makes it easy to be modeled into any shape or form.
+The self stickiness property of bentonite makes it easy to be modelled into any shape or form.

-Activated clay has a property to absorb a large number of protein molecules from liquids or simply water.
+Activated clay has the property to absorb a large number of protein molecules from liquids or simply water.

 As a result of this property, bentonite is uniquely useful in the process of winemaking, as it removes the excessive amount of protein from white wines.

-If bentonite desiccant was not used in this procedure, after exposure to a particular temperature, the clear white wine might’ve turned into a hazy white or cloudy white color.
+If bentonite desiccant was not used in this procedure, the clear white wine might’ve turned into a hazy white or cloudy white colour after exposure to a particular temperature.